• Skip to primary navigation

 Writing is a skill and something everybody should know how to do.
 The best time to practice and learn is in the early stages of life.

-The beauty of attending primary school is that it teaches the skill of reading and writing.
+The beauty of attending primary school is that it teaches the skills of reading and writing.
 Kids must learn how to write and perfect good writing skills before adulthood.

 Irrespective of your age, you need an audience to attest to your writing skills.
 For children, the best way to improve their writing skills is to enter a writing contest.